 The first in an epic fantasy trilogy that draws on African myth and legend, Marlon James's new book tells the story of Tracker, a man known for his abilities to track and find anyone.
 When he's tasked with finding a young boy who went missing years earlier, he garners the strange attention of unseen forces who would stop his search, calling into question the fate and importance of the missing child.

 This novel is a bold imagination of the life of Naamah, the wife of Noah, who is the unsung heroine of the story of Noah's Ark, and must endure hardship, isolation, and temptation in order to ensure the survival of her clan and the many lives rescued in the rising flood waters.

 Trust Exercise by Susan Choi

 Are you looking for more book recommendations?
 Whether you want to find the latest, most buzzed about books or under-the-radar gems, TBR: Tailored Book Recommendations can help!
 TBR is a quarterly subscription service that offers hand-picked book recommendations!
-Choose between two tiers: the digital tier will ensure you three book recommendations delivered via email, and the hardcover tier gets you three brand new hardcover books picked just for you.
+Choose between two tiers: the recommendations-only tier will ensure you three book recommendations delivered via an emailed letter, and the hardcover tier gets you three brand new hardcover books shipped to you.
 To get started, fill out our reader survey and tell us about your favorite books, genres, what you are looking for, and any dealbreakers, and our expert Bibliologists will find you your next favorite book!